 Andrea Montepaone, italian composer and conductor, was born and lives in Rome (birth date: November, 21st 1978).
 He early showed a natural inclination towards music.
 At the age of twelve he began studying piano and harmony under the teaching of Maestro Marco Albrizio, who showed him the rudiments of classical music.
 A few time later he also developed a remarkable passion for cinema that led him, while studying music, to deepen his knoledge of that discipline: he in fact took part amongst the judges in the “David Scuola” of the Ente David di Donatello Award and was honored with the first prize in 1998 for the best cinematographic analysis by the “Associazione Generale Italiana dello Spettacolo” (General Italian Association of Entertainment - AGIS).

-Last but not least, his collaborations in pop music: in 2008 he arranged and directed the song “Il rubacuori” for the band “Tiromancino” at the 58th Sanremo Festival; in 2011 he collaborated with Tony Renis, and with the trio “Il Volo” on their debut album as well as in 2014 he collaborated with Dolcenera, at the Coca Cola Summer Festival in Rome.
+Last but not least, Andrea Montepaone’s collaborations in pop music: in 2008 he arranged and conducted the song “Il rubacuori” for the band “Tiromancino” at the 58th Sanremo Festival; in 2011 he collaborated with Tony Renis and with the trio Il Volo on their debut album; in 2014 he collaborated with Dolcenera, at the Coca Cola Summer Festival in Rome.

 Realized by www.alessandrovana.com